 Artist’s Reception: March 22, 6–8 PM

-Group exhibition of over 60 undergraduate art students receiving bachelor of arts and fine arts degrees in art education, art therapy, ceramics, graphic design, illustration, painting, and photography.
+Group exhibition of 59 undergraduate art students receiving bachelor of arts and fine arts degrees in art education, art therapy, ceramics, graphic design, illustration, painting, and photography.

-Students in Art Education: Kathryn Dnistrian, Alexis Joyce, Chelsea Krinner, Shawn Loyack, Niki Norton, and Mallory Rodich; Art Therapy: Ilaina Anderson, Eileen Botha, Amanda Burnside, Candace Conville, Sarah Counterman, Jaclyn Damiano, Kathryn DiGiacomo, Alysha Drum, Kaitlin Frey, Sara Haberzettl, Millyjean Helvick, Alexandra Kay, Patricia Maged, Kathleen Magrino, Moira McGovern, Stefanie Miller, Sandra Rayman, Sara Rigoliosi, Amanda Rogan, and Kristen Watt; Ceramics: Brita Krempasky, Marissa Minori, and Lesley Scott; Graphic Design: Shannon Atwell, Rachel Beasley, Edena Bolus, Laura Bremer, Maria Caramanno, Eric Chaderton, Diana D’Achille, Holly Dastalfo, Melissa Foligno, Annmarie Lankewish, Sara Luciano, Elizabeth Macneal, Ryan McAndrew, Jennifer Nastasi, Alyssa Romano, and Erika Wilson; Illustration: John Holler, Allie Lamarca, Edward Pederson, Alexandria Riggio, Erica Verbas, and Katherine Zwick; Painting: Heather Abshire, Chloe Cartmell, Shane Davis, Jessica Marks, Teal Porrini, and Alexandra Price; and Photography: KiAira Brennin, Lawrence Grochal, Alexa Rozell, James Schell, and Alyssa Zabel.
+Students in Art Education: Kathryn Dnistrian, Alexis Joyce, Chelsea Krinner, Shawn Loyack, Niki Norton, and Mallory Rodich; Art Therapy: Ilaina Anderson, Eileen Botha, Amanda Burnside, Candace Conville, Sarah Counterman, Jaclyn Damiano, Kathryn DiGiacomo, Alysha Drum, Sara Haberzettl, MillyJean Helvick, Alexandra Kay, Patricia Maged, Kathleen Magrino, Moira McGovern, Stefanie Miller, Sandra Rayman, Sara Rigoliosi, Amanda Rogan, and Kristen Watt; Ceramics: Brita Krempasky and Marissa Minori; Graphic Design: Shannon Atwell, Rachel Beasley, Edena Bolus, Laura Bremer, Maria Caramanno, Eric Chaderton, Diana D’Achille, Holly Dastalfo, Melissa Foligno, Annmarie Lankewish, Sara Luciano, Elizabeth MacNeal, Ryan McAndrew, Jennifer Nastasi, Alyssa Romano, and Erika Wilson; Illustration: John Holler, Allie LaMarca, Edward Pederson, Alexandria Riggio, Erica Verbas, and Katherine Zwick; Painting: Heather Abshire, Chloe Cartmell, Shane Davis, Jessica Marks, Teal Porrini, and Alexandra Price; and Photography: Lawrence Grochal, Alexa Rozell, James Schell, and Alyssa Zabel.